 Why Peptides Shouldn’t Work

 A dalton is an unit of mass.
-As a rule, anything that’s under 500 Daltons can easily penetrate skin, and anything that’s over 500 Daltons can’t.
+Anything that’s under 500 Daltons can easily penetrate skin and anything that’s over 500 Daltons can’t.

-According to some experts, they don’t.
-Dermatologist Leslie Baumann, M.D. believes them to be another useless fad.
+Some experts believe they don’t.
+Dermatologist Leslie Baumann, M.D. think they’re another useless fad.
 Maybe she’s right.

 What Science Says About Peptides

 First things first.
 Most studies on peptides are done by the manufacturers.
 Not exactly the most reliable of sources, are they?

 But, there are a few independent studies that seem to suggest peptides are effective.